grapeofwrath/dotfiles/README.md

 - setup devenv
 - find a more centralized solution for installed packages (system and user)
-- finalize Hyprpanel settings/theme and add to HM module
+- finalize Hyprpanel settings/theme and add to HM module instead?)
-- adjust nushell nx helper more to my liking (maybe create a lil go cli instead?)

 ## Adding a new system